kiranma72/abdm-docs/content/1-basics/Postman_Setup.md

 - **Step-2:** Click Download.
 - **Step-3:** Now check for the executable file in downloads in your system and run it.
 - **Step-4:** Postman Installation Starts.
 Wait for some time to Complete the Installation of Postman.
+- **Step-5:** Screen will have "Create an account or sign in"
-- **Step-5:** Signup for Postman Account.
+- **Step-6:** Signup for Postman Account(If you already don't have an account).
 In the next window, Signup for a Postman Account.

     NOTE: There are two ways to sign up for a Postman account.
 One is to create an own Postman account, and the other is to use a Google account.
 Though Postman allows users to use the tool without logging in, signing up ensures that your collection is saved and can be accessed for later use.
-- **Step-6:** Click on Save My Preferences.
-Select the workspace tools you need and click Save My Preferences
+- **Step-7:** After signing in,in the Postman interface click on *Workspaces* dropdown on the top left.
+Click on *Create Workspace* button.
+Enter the name and select the visibility of the workspace and click *Create Workspace*.
-- **Step-5:** Now you will see the Startup Screen.
+- **Step-5:** Now you have the workspace created to enable you to organize your Postman work.
-- **Step-6:** Postman is successfully installed on the system.

 ## Download and import collections